-Since its Inaugural Concert in July 2010, the Phoenix Male Voice Choir has gone from strength to strength with a hard-working Musical Team and Committee, and the enthusiasm of its Membership.
+Since its Inaugural Concert in July 2010, the Phoenix Male Voice Choir has gone from strength to strength with a hard-working Musical Team and Committee, and the enthusiasm of its chorister Membership.

-During the last seven years, whilst Sarah has remained firmly at our musical helm with unwaivering approval, we wished a fond farewell as accompanist to the extraordinary Neil Ricketts in 2013 as he took up a prestigious new role, we warmly welcomed (and just as fondly later bade farewell to) Simon Ireson as he brought his cheerful personality and considerable musical talents to continue our success (but are delighted that Simon is still able to support us behind - and on occasions in front of - the scenes!), and we now just as warmly welcome Jason Lambert to our midst as accompanist.
-If his exceptional debut piano solo at our Christmas Concert 2016 is anything to go by, our audiences are in for future musical treats!
-With the obvious dedication of our talented Musical Team, and the enthusiasm of its male Choristers, Norwich's Phoenix Male Voice Choir continues building on its experiences and delivering a varied repertoire of male voice song in its concert appearances.
+During the last eight years, whilst Sarah has remained firmly at our musical helm with unwaivering approval, we wished a fond farewell as accompanist to the extraordinary Neil Ricketts in 2013 as he took up a new musical role, we warmly welcomed (and just as fondly later bade farewell to) Simon Ireson as he brought his cheerful personality and considerable musical talents to continue our success (but are delighted that Simon is still able to support us behind - and on occasions in front of - the scenes!), and we now just as warmly welcome Jason Lambert to our midst as accompanist.
+If his exceptional debut piano solo at our Christmas Concert 2016 is anything to go by, our audiences are in for many future musical treats!
+With the obvious dedication of our talented Musical Team and the enthusiasm of its male Choristers, Norwich's Phoenix Male Voice Choir continues building on its experiences and delivering a varied repertoire of male voice song in its concert appearances.

 In a more relaxed moment (well, for those not on the Team, anyway!!!), our Quiz Team "Yes, Sarah!" challenged the Eggheads and proudly gave an excellent account of themselves!
 A highlight of Spring 2017 was being able to host a joint concert with the well-established Radcliffe-on-Trent Male Voice Choir on their tour to Norwich and we look forward to the chance to link up with them again in the future.